asmit147/arduino-cj125/README.md

 Modified from byrek/arduino-cj125
-I moved the library files into the main dir to make it more easy to source control build my hobby project.
+I moved the library files into the main dir to make it more easy to source control and develop my project.

 # Required Arduino libraries:
 - SPI